GSA Completes Rebranding Initiative with Unveiling of New Brand Identity

-The journey toward GSA began in 2018 with the formation of Global Seafood Assurances to address gaps in certification in the wild seafood supply chain.
+The journey toward GSA began in 2018 to address gaps in certification in the wild seafood supply chain.
 Since then, SPS has been updated to include processing plants that handle wild seafood, and RFVS has been acquired from the United Kingdom’s Sea Fish Industry Authority (Seafish), internationalized and put to market.

 “Since 2018, we’ve been working diligently to establish an umbrella under which credible third-party assurances for both aquaculture and wild-capture fisheries can be linked.
 The completion of the rebranding initiative and the transition from the Global Aquaculture Alliance to the Global Seafood Alliance is a major step forward in our journey, as we continue to fulfill our vision of a world that embraces the role of responsible seafood in meeting global nutrition needs,” said GSA CEO Wally Stevens.
 “Thank you to our supporters for helping to see us through this transition.”